EAkatse/tomcat-student-support-ai-api/README.md

 Your web app is now live at your CloudFrontURL!

+---
 ### For future updates to the backend code or infrastructure:

 Bash
-sam build && sam deploy --guided
+sam build && sam deploy

 SAM will remember your configuration settings from samconfig.toml.